Did you know that you can grow a rainbow at home? You certainly can!

 Then adjust the paper towel width to your classes with a scissor.

-Afterward, paint the rainbow stripes on both ends of the paper towel the kitchen paper.
+Afterward, paint the rainbow pattern on both ends of the paper towel the kitchen paper.
 Make sure both sides are identical.
 Do not use permanent markers!

-Step 4: Place the paper in the water
+Step 4: Place your rainbow art in the water

-When step 3 is done, put one end of the paper towel in one glass and the other end in the other glass.
+When step 3 is done, put one end of the colored paper towel in one glass and the opposite end in the other glass.
 Make sure both ends of the paper are in the water.

 Step 5: Grow a rainbow

-Preparation is done.
+The preparation is finished.
 Now it is time to have fun and watch the magic, your rainbow will start to grow.

 Are you interested in more kid’s activities and arts & crafts?